 - after long periods of bed rest

 - during a long-haul flight or a long train or car journey lasting more than 4 hours

-- being overweight
+- are overweight

 - are pregnant – your risk is increased for up to six weeks after giving birth

 - take some forms of hormone-based contraception or hormone replacement therapy (HRT)